 I am drawn to a primitive aesthetic.
 I prefer the tattered, the worn, and the crude over the refined and polished and, for this reason, I make my intaglio plates out of cardboard, papers, fabrics and acrylic mediums.
 In this way I can produce textures in my prints that convey the notion of earthiness, decomposition and the patinas of time.

-BIOFor the past twenty years, Joan Hausrath has investigated non-toxic alternatives to traditional printmaking processes and has received several grants to support her research.
-She has participated in residencies at the Edinburgh Printmakers Studio in Scotland and Studio Camnitzer, in Valdottavo, Italy.
+BIO Joan Hausrath is committed to non-toxic alternatives to traditional printmaking processes and has received several grants to support her research.
+She has participated in residencies at the Edinburgh Printmakers Studio in Scotland, Studio Camnitzer, in Valdottavo, Italy, and New Grounds Workshop in Albuquerque, NM.
 Her prints are widely exhibited in the US, internationally by invitation, and are in numerous private and public collections.

 Hausrath holds an MFA in Printmaking.
 She is Professor Emeritus from Bridgewater State University in Massachusetts where she taught printmaking, design and art history.
-She has conducted Art History Study Tours to London, Amsterdam and Paris and curated more than 20 exhibits for Bridgewater State University’s Anderson Gallery and the Fuller Craft Museum in Brockton, MA.
-She currently teaches workshops in non-toxic printmaking.
-A resident of Pawtucket, RI, Hausrath, winters in San Miguel de Allende, MX.
+She has conducted Art History Study Tours to London, Amsterdam and Paris and curated numerous exhibitions for Bridgewater State University’s Anderson Gallery, Fuller Craft Museum in Brockton, MA, and Gallery 175, in Pawtucket, RI.
+She gives demos and teaches workshops in non-toxic printmaking.